leem4464/db_magnet/README.md

 # Prerequisite
 You need to receive an API key at https://www.criminalip.io in order to use db_magnet.

-Since it is currently a beta service, all you have to do is to create a free beta account and find API key that is assigned to your account at https://www.criminalip.io/mypage/information
+Although they've recently launched paid plans, you can also create a free account and find an API key that is assigned to your account at https://www.criminalip.io/mypage/information.

 # Installation